VFScale: Intrinsic Reasoning through Verifier-Free Test-time Scalable Diffusion Model: Experiments

-\textbf{First, there is still considerable room for improvement on the training side to fully unlock the test-time scalability of diffusion models.} As shown in Table \ref{tab:maze_diffus_gt}, even when ground truth is used to guide test-time scaling, the success rate on the Maze task increases by only 7\% over the energy-guided scaling method at an inference budget of $N=161$, remaining below 20\%.
-On the Sudoku task, raising $N$ to 321 yields under a 2\% improvement compared with energy-guided scaling, still below 30\%.
+\textbf{First, there is still considerable room for improvement on the training side to fully unlock the test-time scalability of diffusion models\footnote{As shown in the Appendix \ref{subsec:challenge_external_verifier}, training an effective external verifier is non-trivial and a dense reward signal is crucial, which underscores the value of using the learned energy as an intrinsic verifier.}.} As shown in Table \ref{tab:maze_diffus_gt}, even when ground truth is used to guide test-time scaling, the success rate on the Maze task increases by only 7\% over the energy-guided scaling method at an inference budget of $N=161$, remaining below 20\%.
+In the Sudoku task, raising $N$ to 321 yields only a 2\% improvement compared with energy-guided scaling, still below 30\%.
 These findings indicate that employing the learned energy function as the verifier can lead to misestimation; the \emph{performance–energy consistency} must be further improved.
 Moreover, Table \ref{tab:diffus_baseline_consistency} reports that the originally trained model achieves only about 70\% \emph{performance–energy consistency} in quantitative evaluation, underscoring a significant mismatch between the energy-based verifier and actual performance.
-In short, these results highlight the urgent need to refine training methods to improve the quality of energy landscape.
+In short, these results highlight the urgent need to refine training methods to improve the quality of the energy landscape.

-\textbf{Second, substantial advancements in test-time scaling methodologies are still required to fully harness the inherent scalability of diffusion models.} As shown in Table \ref{tab:maze_diffus_gt}'s first and second rows, regardless of whether ground truth is as a verifier, the performance of BoN quickly plateaus.
-On the Maze task, increasing the inference budget $N$ from 1 to 161 raises the success rate from 6\% to 17\%—a gain of only 10\%—and the rate of improvement slows markedly; a similar trend is observed on Sudoku, where success rate growth decelerates significantly and the maximum success rate remains below 30\%.
-These findings suggest that there remains substantial room to enhance the efficiency of test-time scaling methods.
+\textbf{Second, substantial advancements in test-time scaling methodologies are still required to fully harness the inherent scalability of diffusion models.} As shown in Table \ref{tab:maze_diffus_gt}'s first and second rows regardless of whether ground truth is as a verifier, the performance of BoN quickly plateaus.
+In the Maze task, increasing the inference budget $N$ from 1 to 161 raises the success rate from 6\% to 17\%—a gain of only 10\% — and the rate of improvement slows markedly; a similar trend is observed in Sudoku, where success rate growth decelerates significantly and the maximum success rate remains below 30\%.
+These findings suggest that there remains substantial room to improve the efficiency of test-time scaling methods.